Relieves hot flashes and vaginal dryness due to menopause.

 Be sure you’re getting the lowest price for your medication, even if you have insurance.

-- Prices for (30) 0.3mg tablets of Cenestin (Synthetic Conjugated Estrogens)
+- Cost for (30) 0.3mg tablets of Cenestin (Synthetic Conjugated Estrogens) at pharmacies

 - Kroger Pharmacy